Research shows staying active could help you outrun many common age-related health conditions.

 • Strength training – You can still increase your strength at any age, but first, you must stress the muscles beyond what they are used to.
 This can be done using your own body weight, rubber bands, free weights or machine weights.

-“My favorite strength exercise is a modified squat – stand up and sit down in a chair 10 times.
-When that becomes easy, do two sets!”
-Nowack says.
+One strength exercise that can be performed just about anywhere is a modified squat – stand up and sit down in a chair 10 times.
+When that becomes easy, do two sets!

 • Aerobic exercise – This can involve anything that gets your heart rate up for an extended period of time.
 Walking is probably the easiest one for most people, but biking, swimming, jogging, hiking and tennis are all good options too.